 The WVGSA is administered in the spring of each year.
 The state establishes a statewide testing window, and each county then determines a county-wide testing window and a testing schedule for each school within the district.
-For spring 2025, the ELA-Reading, Math, and Science tests will be administered during the statewide testing window April 7-May 23, 2025.
+For spring 2025, the statewide testing window April 7-May 23, 2025.